The EDGE Language: Extended General Einsums for Graph Algorithms: Introduction

 Additionally, different graph frameworks describe their implementations in imprecise natural language or pseudocode, at times using different terminology and program structure even when describing the same algorithm.
 Moreover, most graph frameworks focus on highly performant implementations for a single target backend, with abstractions that do not enable fully exploring the algorithmic and implementation space.
 This makes it difficult to directly compare different implementations, iterate on an implementation, and port one implementation from one environment to another. \textbf{Is there a unified way of thinking about and expressing an implementation?}

-An ideal approach to graph algorithms breaks down the problem into smaller pieces, each of which tools or developers can individually explore.
-Overall, \textbf{is there a way to further factor the complex graph problem space into several, smaller concerns?} Such an approach will enable developers to focus on specific aspects of a graph solution, transforming the design space into a tunable space with several degrees of freedom.
+An ideal approach to graph algorithms decomposes the problem into smaller pieces, each of which tools or developers can individually explore.
+Overall, \textbf{is there a way to further factor the complex graph problem space into several, smaller concerns?} Such an approach will enable developers to focus on specific aspects of a graph solution, transforming the design space into a tunable space with several degrees of freedom, some of which can be explored independently.

-In this work, we propose the use of \emph{Einsums} or tensor algebra notation to represent graph algorithms.
-We extend Einsum notation to express graph algorithms, thus providing a unified way to approach graph problems.
-Our inspiration is from the tensor algebra research space, where researchers have successfully found a unifying abstraction for tensor computations, which in turn enabled several works that systematically explore the implementation space by factoring the tensor computation space into smaller subproblems.
-In tensor algebra, extended Einsum notation is a powerful language for expressing tensor algebra computations.
-Einsums essentially act as a \emph{declarative} language, expressing \emph{what} needs to be computed.
-Tools leveraging Einsums specify \emph{how} computation occurs outside the Einsum, as a separate specification~\cite{Kjolstad:2017:TTA,Nayak:2023:TDF,Parashar:2019:TSA}.
+In this work, we take inspiration from the tensor algebra community, where Einsum notation has served as a compact, declarative specification of tensor computations.
+We cast graph problems into tensor algebra by extending Einsum notation into \edge{}, the Extended General Einsums language: a language for expressing graph algorithms as precise, declarative tensor computations. \edge{} leverages two ideas: (1) graph-matrix duality, where a graph can be represented as a 2D tensor, and (2) the separation of \emph{what} is computed from \emph{how} it is computed, with mapping, data format, and backend choices specified outside the Einsum~\cite{Kjolstad:2017:TTA, Nayak:2023:TDF, Parashar:2019:TSA}.

-\paragraph{The Tensor Algebra Space} We use the adjective ``extended'' to refer to the notation used by the programming language, compiler, and accelerator modeling community (e.g., \taco{}~\cite{Kjolstad:2017:TTA}, Timeloop~\cite{Parashar:2019:TSA}, and TeAAL~\cite{Nayak:2023:TDF}), as distinguished from the traditional mathematical expressions used in multilinear algebra, which includes the fields of statistical mechanics~\cite{Guo:2022:LRT}, quantum chemistry~\cite{Solomonik:2013:CTF}, Ricci calculus~\cite{Zund:1994:FDG, Laue:2020:SET}, and tensor contraction theory~\cite{Solomonik:2013:CTF}, among others.
-For brevity, in this paper we will generally drop the ``extended'' word in ``extended Einsums'', and refer to this programming language/compiler/modeling community as the ``tensor algebra world.''
+\paragraph{The Tensor Algebra World} We use the adjective ``extended'' to refer to the notation used by the programming language, compiler, and accelerator modeling community (e.g., \taco{}~\cite{Kjolstad:2017:TTA}, Timeloop~\cite{Parashar:2019:TSA}, and TeAAL~\cite{Nayak:2023:TDF}), as distinguished from the traditional mathematical expressions used in multilinear algebra\footnote{This includes the fields of statistical mechanics~\cite{Guo:2022:LRT}, quantum chemistry~\cite{Solomonik:2013:CTF}, Ricci calculus~\cite{Zund:1994:FDG, Laue:2020:SET}, and tensor contraction theory~\cite{Solomonik:2013:CTF}, among others.}.
+For brevity, in this paper we will generally drop the ``extended'' word in ``extended Einsums'', and refer to this programming language/compiler/modeling community as the ``tensor algebra world''.
 Einsums are the language that enables the compiler and modeling tools to precisely describe the computations present in the mathematical field of multilinear algebra.